The kURL installer runs several preflight checks to detect problems with the target environment early in the installation process.

 For data analysis, your Waydev Enterprise system must have access to your Git repositories and your ticket system.
 The following ports should be allowed to those instances:

-HTTP/80 and HTTPS/443: This should be the standard ports where your Git repository and ticket system server data for both Git data and API information.
+- HTTP/80 and HTTPS/443: These should be the standard ports where your Git repository and ticket system server data for both Git data and API information.

 For access to the system itself by your users, it also requires the following ports be open to internal users: